What Are the Basic Five Food Groups?

 That brings us to the dairy group, the only group that’s technically not on the plate.
 This group is fairly small but contains a variety of foods.
-All fluid milk and foods made from dairy that have a similar calcium content – yogurt, cheese, etc.— are considered dairy, per the USDA.
+All fluid milk and foods made from dairy that have a similar calcium content – yogurt, cheese, etc.— count as dairy, per the USDA.

-Calcium-fortified soy milk also falls under the dairy category; however, foods made from dairy that are void of calcium are not considered dairy foods.
+Calcium-fortified soy milk also falls under the dairy category; however, foods made from dairy but void of calcium are not “dairy foods.”
 (That means butter, cream cheese, and cream count as fats — not dairy.)

 Here are some examples of dairy foods and their cup portion equivalents:

 - Milk: 1 cup

 What If I Don’t Eat Dairy?